turtleDev/scramblejs/README.md

 ## Installation

+run `npm install` to install all the required dependencies.

 To build scramble, you'll need [gulp][gulp].
 Simply run `gulp` in the project directory.
 The built files are kept in `dist/` folder.